colindembovsky/colindembovsky.github.io/_posts/2022-08-04-shift-left-how-far-is-too-far.markdown

 I have a developer background, so App Security (AppSec) was always anathema to me.
 However, I had an epiphany about GitHub Advanced Security and how it is unique in it's approach - it is _security for developers_.
 I wrote some thoughts about that in a [previous post]({% post_url 2022-06-08-ghas-will-win-the-appsec-wars %}).

 GitHub Advanced Security (GHAS) allows you to reduce risk _without impeding velocity_.
 This is a big deal in today's fast-paced world.
-The way that GHAS does this is by centering AppSec on the developer, rather than the security professional.
-Integrating AppSec into the developers' daily workflow with very low friction is the secret to actually securing your software effectively.
+The way that GHAS does this is by centering AppSec on the developer, while still meeting requirements of security professionals.
+Integrating AppSec into the developers' daily workflow with very low friction is the secret to securing your software effectively.

 GHAS centers itself around the _repo_ and the _Pull Request_.
 I have had a number of customers ask why GHAS does not have an IDE plugin.
 If shifting left is the Holy Grail of AppSec, and GHAS is built to be developer-centric, then why isn't GHAS in the IDE?
 Isn't that the furthest left we can shift?